 The children are assessed at the beginning of a new topic using the AET 'Show me what you know' documents.
 Teachers analyse the children's individual scores against each statement.
 This provides a clear baseline assessment.
 At the end of every topic, the children are reassessed based on teacher judgement which is influenced by the work produced in Maths books.
-Furthermore, there are three 'Stop the clock' assessments which are carried out once every term, 3 per academic year.
-Staff members also complete assessment sheets based on Key Performance Indicators; these are in line with the National Curriculum.
+Furthermore, the children complete PUMA assessments each term.
+These assessments then help staff to see which children need interventions following the SHINE programme.
 Teachers complete end of year judgements based on the Age Related Expectations (ARE); children are judged to be 'below ARE', 'working at ARE' or 'exceeding ARE'.
-Year 2 assessments will be made by referring to the 'Teacher Assessment Frameworks for 2020-2021'.
+Year 2 assessments will be made by referring to the 'Teacher Assessment Frameworks'.